ssmiler/idash2019_2/README.md

 ## Paper experiments

-All the experiments performed for paper [todo ref] are grouped in the bash [script](train/experiment.sh) for model learning phase and bash [script](eval/experiment.sh) for model evaluation phase.
+All the experiments performed for [paper](https://www.biorxiv.org/content/10.1101/2020.07.02.183459v1) are grouped in the bash [script](train/experiment.sh) for model learning phase and bash [script](eval/experiment.sh) for model evaluation phase.